10gen/mongo-orchestration/README.rst

 Predefined Configurations
 -------------------------

-The Mongo Orchestration repository has a set of predefined `configurations <https://github.com/10gen/mongo-orchestration/tree/master/mongo_orchestration/configurations>`__ that can be used to start, restart, or stop MongoDB processes.
-You can use a tool like ``curl`` to send these files directly to the Mongo Orchestration server, or use the ``mo`` script in the ``scripts`` directory.
+Mongo Orchestration has a set of predefined `configurations <https://github.com/10gen/mongo-orchestration/tree/master/mongo_orchestration/configurations>`__ that can be used to start, restart, or stop MongoDB processes.
+You can use a tool like ``curl`` to send these files directly to the Mongo Orchestration server, or use the ``mo`` script in the ``scripts`` directory (in the `repository <https://github.com/10gen/mongo-orchestration>`__ only).
 Some examples:

 -  Start a single node without SSL or auth: